google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ---

-# What is the machine "learning"?
+# What is the Machine "Learning?"

 ![](res/regression4.png)

 <!--
 Using the data, regression “learns” two values.
-The first is m, which you may have called “slope” and which we’ll refer to as a “weight / coefficient”.
+The first is m, which you may have called “slope” and which we’ll refer to as a “weight / coefficient."
 This represents how much a change in the feature value (x) should affect our prediction (y).
-The second is b, which you may have called an “intercept” and which we’ll refer to as a “bias”.
-This represents the prediction we would make if our input features are all 0.
+The second is b, which you may have called an “intercept” and which we’ll refer to as a “bias."
+This represents the prediction we would make if our input features are all zero.

 Image Details:
 * [regression4.png](http://www.google.com): Copyright Google